This post may contain affiliate links. Please see my disclosure policy for details.

 As it’s tucked away in the countryside, it’s the perfect escape for a day trip and you can learn something about the millers in the area and the hard work they used to put into making oatmeal.

-It sits nearby the picturesque River Tyne, that powers the water wheel with its flow downstream!
+It sits nearby the picturesque River Tyne, which powers the water wheel with its flow downstream!

 Its also surrounded by Preston Parish Church, the Smeaton Hepburn Estate, Smeaton Lake, and Phantassie Doocot.